April 21 – June 15

 Sponsored by the Yosef Wosk Foundation

 Poets will respond with original work inspired by the current art exhibits on display.
 Please bring paper and pen.
 There will be an open mic time when the audience will have an opportunity to write and read poems relating to the exhibit.
+Free admission.

 The Docent Program will be a group of trained volunteers who function as part-time gallery docents.
 Those interested in being docents will be trained by the Gallery Director in late summer or early fall, and, once trained, will receive a briefing on all exhibits.
 Docents will average one four-hour shift a week.
 A docent calendar will be managed by the Gallery Director.
 Email gallery@jccgv.bc.ca for more information, and to sign up to participate.